AdobeDocs/commerce-php/src/pages/index.md

 # Commerce PHP Extensions

-The resources listed here contain information for developers who want to customize or extend the Adobe Commerce and Magento Open Source applications.
-You can also create extensions that introduce new functionality and distribute them to merchants.
+Learn how to create and maintain PHP extensions for Adobe Commerce and Magento Open Source.

 <Resources slots="heading, links"/>